National Healthcare Law

 September 23, 2009

 Vice President Joe Biden and Secretary of Health and Human Services Kathleen Sebelius participated in a discussion with seniors about the evolving health care reform legislation.
 The administration is moving to build support for the reform effort among older Americans.
-Follow the links below to read the Administration's report targeting seniors and a blog on the event.
+Follow the link below to read a blog on the event.

 September 23, 2009